Jeffrey J. Kripal: Chronicle of Higher Education

+How to Think Impossibly: About Souls, UFOs, Time, Belief, and Everything Else

+In the most recent phase of Kripal’s work he has asserted himself as a believer, of sorts, in the paranormal.

+This 2024 book is the summation of this last ten years, spanning four scholarly volumes, and three popular books.

+He introduces the idea to ‘think-with’ the ‘experiencers’ of the paranormal as a means to treating them as genuine experiencers.

+Archives of the Impossible

+The Archives of the Impossible at Rice University are a special collection founded in 2014 by Kripal.
+AOTI is based at the Woodson Research Center.
+AOTI materials are housed in the Fondren Library.
+AOTI was identified by the WLA as the first such publicly accessible archive of UFO and paranormal research materials as "a primary focus".

 Criticism

-Businessman Rajiv Malhotra has questioned the view and approach Kripal takes in Kali's Child, alongside the approach taken by many other scholars of India.
+Rajiv Malhotra has questioned the view and approach Kripal takes in Kali's Child, alongside the approach taken by many other scholars of India.
 In his book Invading the Sacred: An Analysis of Hinduism Studies in America, Malhotra's criticisms are primarily based on the work of Swami Tyagananda.

 As a result of criticisms like Malhotra's, Kripal was among a group of scholars receiving death threats and physical attacks from Hindus offended by his portrayals.
 He shifted his research focus away from Hinduism afterward, claiming, “I stuck with it and responded as best as I could for about six or seven years.
 It just wore me down after a while.
 At some point I felt like it wasn’t worth it anymore, that it was starting to affect my health.
 I couldn’t go anywhere, any conference or anything, without having to deal with the thought police, as it were.”